jsohlendorff/continuous_time_LTMLE/article.typ

 We simulate baseline data as $"age" tilde "Unif"(40,90)$,
 $L (0) =0$, and $A(0) = 1$.
 To simulate the time-varying data, we generate data according to the following intensities
+// Anders comment: Perhaps it will be easier to understand this if we
+// write this out as cases instead of with indicator functions
 $
     Lambda^(alpha) (dif (t, x, a, ell)) &= bb(1) {t <= T^e and tauend} (delta_(y) (x) lambda^y exp(beta^y_"age" "age" + beta_A^y A(t-) + beta^y_L L(t -)) \
     &quad + bb(1) {N^ell (t -) = 0} delta_(ell) (x) delta_(1) (ell) lambda^ell exp(beta^ell_"age" "age" + beta_A^ell A(t-)) \
         &quad + bb(1) {N^a (t -) = 0} delta_(a) (x) ((1-bb(1) {N^ell (t -) = 0}) gamma_0 exp(gamma_"age" "age") + bb(1) {N^ell (t -) = 0} h_z (t; 360) ) \
         &qquad times (delta_1 (a) pi (t | cal(F)_(t-)) + delta_0 (a) (1 - pi (t |cal(F)_(t-))))),
 $ <eq:simulationintensity>
+// Anders comment: h_z (t; 360; 5; epsilon) notation does not match
-where $h_z (t; 360; 5; epsilon)$ is the hazard function for a Normal distribution with mean $360$ and standard deviation $5$, truncated from some small value $epsilon > 0$
+// number of arguments in the equation above where $h_z (t; 360; 5; epsilon)$ is the hazard function for a Normal distribution with mean $360$ and standard deviation $5$, truncated from some small value $epsilon > 0$